Evaluation, Required Minimum Levels of Achievement, Due Process and Grievance Procedures, and Exit Criteria

 - Provides accurate and relevant information, appropriate referrals, and effective follow-up, as necessary.

-- Identifies urgent/emergency situations and conducts risk assessments pertaining to danger to self/others and grave disability.
+- Identifies urgent/emergency situations and conducts risk assessments pertaining to danger to self and/or others and grave disability.

 - Implements appropriate crisis interventions.